Vanilla Kubernetes

 statefulset.apps/midpoint created

-Once you want to remove the objects from the kubernetes environment you can decide if custom data (repository data and midPoint home directory) should also be removed.
-With the following command you can remove the defined objects keeping namespace and PVC (custom data) for future use.
+When removing objects from the Kubernetes environment, you can decide if custom data (repository data and midPoint home directory) should also be removed.
+With the following command, you can remove the defined objects while keeping the namespace and PVC (custom data) for future use.

-Delete the objects related to the midpoint environment (keeping PVC)
+Delete objects related to the midPoint environment (while keeping PVC)

 kubectl delete -f ./deployment/simple